 - GCP Kafka Connect Example Google Cloud Storage (GCS)

 Kafka Streams is a client library used for building applications such as stream processors which move data in or out of Kafka.
 There are options for Java or Scala.

 Any application (regardless if Java or Scala) which uses the Kafka Streams client library is considered a Kafka Streams application.
 You can run a Kafka Streams application as a standalone single instance or across multiple instances.
-There are no requirements for resource manager such as YARN.
+There are no requirements for a resource manager such as YARN.

 The logic of a Kafka Streams application is defined through a processor topology which is a graph of stream processors (aka: nodes) and streams (aka: edges).